leoliu0/leoliu0.github.io/index.md

 <h3> What's New?</h3>

 <p>Sep 2022: Busy with Conferences: My Common Ownership Paper got into FIRN 2022, see you in Hamilton Island!
-Three papers got into FMA Asia, good that it is in Melbourne this year!</p>
+Three papers got into FMA Asia in Melbourne and AFBC in Sydney, two conferences in a row in December!</p>

 <p>July 2022: My advanced manufacturing paper got into AEA (American Economic Association) 2023 conference in New Orleans! </p>